cjvillegas/comment-system/README.md

 2. Clone repository and navigate to project folder `git clone https://github.com/cjvillegas/comment-system.git && cd comment-system`

-3. Run `git checkout staging`.
-You might want to run `git pull origin staging`, so that you could pull recent updates from the staging branch.
+3. Run `git pull origin master`, so that you could pull recent updates from the master branch.

-4. Ask for a copy of the staging DB and import it to your MySQL.
-Or, you could instead create a DB manually and run the migration command `php artisan migrate`, and seed command `php artisan db:seed`, these will automatically populate the table for you.
+4. Create a new database and these commands `php artisan migrate`, and seed command `php artisan db:seed`, these will automatically populate the table for you.

 5. Locate `.env.example` in project root directory, open and save it as `.env`. **Don&apos;t rename**.
 If it shows already exist warning, try to hit `space` then `backspace` and click save.